ari-language/ari/README.md

 ## Generalizes the idea of primitive types

-In arie, there are infinitely many primitives types generalized by a single concept, [natural numbers](https://en.wikipedia.org/wiki/Natural_number).
+In ari, there are infinitely many primitives types generalized by a single concept, [natural numbers](https://en.wikipedia.org/wiki/Natural_number).
 We call these primitive types [natural types](#natural-expressions).

 ...well what exactly does this mean?
 Say you want to create a `size` type that has 3 possible states, `small`, `medium`, `large`.
-In arie, you can precisely type the number of states using the `3` type:
+In ari, you can precisely type the number of states using the `3` type:

 ```lisp